SCOPE OF THIS CHAPTER

 - Derby: email@example.com.

 They should then discuss the allegation with the LADO; this discussion should take place within 1 working day.
 Allegations reported to the Police and/or Children's Social Care should also be immediately reported to the LADO.
 The purpose of an initial discussion is for the employer and LADO to consider the nature, content and context of the allegation and agree a course of action.
-The LADO may ask the employer to provide or obtain relevant information, such as previous history, whether the child or the family have made similar allegations and the individual's current contact with any children.
+The LADO will ask the employer to provide or obtain relevant information, such as previous history, whether the child or the family have made similar allegations and the individual's current contact with any children.

 The procedures for dealing with allegations need to be applied with common sense and judgement.
 Many cases may well either not meet the criteria set out in Section 1, Introduction or may do so without warranting consideration of either a Police investigation or enquiries by Children's Social Care.